 For example, Duolingo’s newsletter includes reviews from teachers.
 Teachers are a reliable source for many students and parents; hence these testimonials will be effective.
 The email also includes news of a contest they are running.

 Round up your latest listings and enclose them in a newsletter.
 This is an excellent way to market houses that have just hit the market.
 You can link property websites and blog articles to these emails.

-This newsletter from Netflix announces the drop of the second season of House of Cards.
-House of Cards was their first ever original show, and the CTA allows users to play the show trailer and save it to their watchlist.
+Newsletters from Netflix announces the drop of the next season of marquee shows and the CTA allows users to play the show trailer and save it to their watchlist.

 At the start of every month, find out about upcoming local events like festivals, holiday celebrations, and parades and inform readers about what they can expect at each one of them.
 Niche group meetings like book clubs, charitable organizations, and acapella troops will be of interest to specific sections of our audience and can make for attractive real estate newsletter content.

 Round up your blog content into a real estate newsletter, depending on how often you produce blog posts.
 Write blog articles about topics that will be of use to your readers.
 Create how-to posts (e.g., how to prepare your house for a showing), evergreen articles (e.g., Things to consider while hunting for a home), and interviews with industry leaders and local experts.